This Corporate Governance Report has been written with the Quoted Companies Alliance (“QCA”) Corporate Governance Code in mind.

 Principle 4 - Embed Effective Risk Management, Considering Both Opportunities And Threats, Throughout The Organisation

 Business opportunities, wins, losses, and threats are shared by the management team with the Board.
 Risks and their mitigating factors are also documented, with high-risk situations immediately acted upon.
 Health & safety risk assessments are a high priority given the nature of the business as a chemical manufacturer and are completed on a continual basis.
 Operational risks and uncertainties are discussed daily within the business in departmental meetings.
-A disaster recovery plan is in place and scenario planning events take place periodically, normally annually.
+A business Continuity and Disaster Recovery plan has been updated in the year with scenario planning events take place periodically.
 Financial risks are considered by the Board at each Board meeting.

-The Board is provided with global sales information daily, allowing it to respond in fast-moving situations such as the COVID-19 pandemic.
+The Board is provided with global sales and cash information daily, allowing it to quickly respond in fast-moving situations.